wardw/array_view/README.md

 ### Strided data

-A final class `strided_array_view` relaxes the requirement that the least significant dimension of the referenced data must be contigious.
+An additional class `strided_array_view` relaxes the requirement that the least significant dimension of the referenced data must be contiguous.
 All views created as sections of data return a `strided_array_view`.
-You can construct a strided view from an `array_view`, or directly with a pointer to data in memory for which you provide the stride.
+You can construct a strided view from an `array_view`, or directly with a pointer to data in memory for which you must provide the stride.

 For example, to define a view of our `vec` but of only every third element